 - They're curious problem-solvers.
 They like a challenge and want to find unique ways of solving problems and showing off their skills.

 - They're perfectionists.
 They get so drawn into their projects and so hyper-focused that they're willing to spend an extra eight hours to make their work truly amazing.

 - They're a family.
 They see the same friends they made in Freshman studio class in every class they take for four years.
 It's harder to say the same as an engineering student, whose classes can sometimes include hundreds of students.

 - They're diverse.
 Industrial Design students love to brag about their 69% female, 31% male student body ratio.
 They also come from many ethnic backgrounds.
 They are extroverts and introverts and understand that most creative people are a mix of both.

 - They're nerds and they're not afraid to show it.
-They all have different design inspirations and support each other's tenancy to geek out.
+They all have different design inspirations and support each other's tendency to geek out.
 Whether it's being really into tinkering, or being good at CAD work or getting your bliss on doing 3D printing and metal work, Industrial Design students accept each other.